Privacy Policy

 13. Changes to this policy

 We will post material updates to this page and update the "Last updated" date.
-For substantive changes that affect installed merchants, we will notify you through the in-app banner before the changes take effect.
+For substantive changes that affect installed merchants, we will notify you directly — by email to the contact address on file for your store — before the changes take effect.

 14. Contact